haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 ![zeta function graph from http://planet.racket-lang.org/package-source/williams/science.plt/3/1/planet-docs/science/special-functions.html](https://f.cloud.github.com/assets/19977/2002436/7d0a992e-85f5-11e3-83f2-3b0db9c15c40.png)

-In the original formulation of this function, Euler allowed for the exponents to be real numbers.
-Riemann took it further and generalized it to complex exponents.
+In the original formulation of this function, Euler allowed for the exponents to be real numbers greater than `1`.
+That crazy cat Riemann took it further and generalized it to complex exponents.
 If you recall, a complex number is in the form of a real part added to an imaginary part.
 Rather than worry about the implications of "imaginary" numbers, think of complex numbers as coordinates where the real part is the x-axis and the imaginary part is the y-axis.
-In that regard, it becomes easy to imagine a series that diverges in one axis, but converges in another.
+In that regard, it becomes easy to imagine a series that diverges in one dimension but converges in another.

 Graphing the Zeta function in this way produces some beautiful 3-D graphs as [seen on Wolfram Alpha](http://mathworld.wolfram.com/RiemannZetaFunction.html) and immortalized by XKCD.